dwmuller/dwmuller.github.io/src/notes/managing-ssh-keys.md

 Tested on Windows 10 Pro, version 20H2, OS build 19042.870.

 Turn on KeeAgent's experimental "Windows OpenSSH" feature.
 This listens on a socket that is supposedly compatible with Microsoft's conventions for OpenSSH.
 You then need software that runs in WSL2 to pipe requests to that socket.
-This is done using a combination of socal (which you may have to install first using your package manager) and npiprelay.
+This is done using a combination of socal (which you may have to install first using your package manager) and npiperelay.

 See [this how-to article](https://gist.github.com/strarsis/e533f4bca5ae158481bbe53185848d49) for details.

 Based on that information, I have things working pretty trouble-free in my environments.
-I created [a Bash script](https://github.com/dwmuller/dotfiles/blob/main/bin/wsl/wsl-ssh-agent) that can help manage the process in WSL2 that does the forwarding.
+I created [a Bash script](https://github.com/dwmuller/dotfiles/blob/main/bin/wsl/wsl-ssh-agent) that can help manage the process that does the forwarding in WSL2.

 ## Making It Easy